Analysis of Veeva CRM Adoption in the Pharmaceutical Industry

 -

-Globe Biotech and Others: Beyond the top 20 pharmas, many mid-sized and regional pharma companies deploy Veeva CRM.
-For example, Novo Nordisk (Denmark) – a leader in diabetes and endocrine disorders (~69,000 employees) – has a global Veeva CRM team.
-A Novo Nordisk GBS job posting invites candidates to “join our global Veeva CRM Team” to help drive sales and customer management processes builtin.com.
-Novo’s team handles Veeva CRM configurations, iRep CLM content, and supports thousands of reps worldwide builtin.com builtin.com.
+Novo Nordisk (Denmark) and Others: Beyond the top 20 pharmas, many mid-sized and regional pharma companies deploy Veeva CRM.
+Novo Nordisk – now one of the world's most valuable pharma companies (~69,000 employees, dominant in diabetes and obesity with GLP-1 drugs like Ozempic and Wegovy) – has a global Veeva CRM team that handles CRM configurations, CLM content, and supports thousands of reps worldwide [44].
+In January 2026, Novo Nordisk's International Operations business unit formally committed to Veeva Vault CRM, planning to deploy it across both personal and digital commercial channels [45].
+This is a major win for Veeva, given Novo Nordisk's rapid growth and global commercial expansion.
 Similarly, Ipsen (France) and UCB (Belgium) have been noted in industry discussions as Veeva CRM users (often appearing in job requirements or Veeva customer lists), reflecting that virtually all Europe-based mid-pharmas (from Lundbeck to Menarini) rely on Veeva for commercial activities.

 Biotech and Emerging Life Sciences Companies Using Veeva CRM